LSAT POLICIES

 The Digital LSAT is currently being proctored both remotely, and at test centers.
 The exam was designed for a touch-screen tablet, which LSAC can provide upon request to any registered testtaker.
 During the test, each candidate can bring up to 5 pieces of scrap paper (blank, lined, or graph) and a writing instrument.

-REPEATING THE LSAT, IMPACT OF MULTIPLE SCORES: Exceeding the Margin of Error
+IMPACT OF MULTIPLE SCORES: Need to Exceed the Margin of Error

 It is not advisable to take an actual LSAT for "practice" purposes-- either test your best or not at all.
 Though schools have moved away from averaging LSAT scores, there is no reason to broadcast any sub-par scores to admissions officers who are evaluating your ability to succeed at their school.
 An LSAT score stays on your record for 5 years and if it is low, you must include an addendum with your application explaining (and implicitly apologizing for) your LSAT record.
-This is why it is best to avoid a foreseeably low score by either rescheduling your test date or cancelling your score within 5 days of taking the exam.
-Note that only first time LSAT -takers have the benefit of being able to Preview their score before cancellation.
+This is why it is best to avoid a foreseeably low score by either rescheduling your test date or Previewing your score and cancelling it if it is not sufficient to gain admission to the school of your choice.

 Indeed, it is due to this imprecision that LSAT scores are reported in "bands"- which take into account the inherent error of the test.
 Due to the anomalies in the LSAT scale, many admissions officers prefer to consider a student's LSAT percentile- which tends to be a more stable mathematical assessment of performance.